 The flavor associated with the lungs is pungent/spicy.
-That means, especially at this time of year when respiratory ailments run rampant, both too much or too little of this flavor can affect the health and proper functioning of the lungs.
+That means when respiratory ailments run rampant, both too much or too little of this flavor can affect the proper functioning of the lungs.

-Below are some favorite spicy/pungent foods I highly recommend at this time of year to help nourish the lungs and keep your mucus in check:
+Below are some favorite spicy/pungent foods that I highly recommend to nourish the lungs and keep your mucus in check:

 - Red radishes

 - Mustard greens

 - Cayenne pepper or hot pepper flakes

 Don’t wait until you start feeling congested to incorporate these foods into your diet, start right now so you can breathe easier.